Diabetes management plan – a guide for principals

 A student’s diabetes management plan is an essential document that guides how schools can support students with type 1 diabetes to learn and participate fully at school.

-The plan is usually developed by the student’s diabetes treating team in collaboration with the student and their parents or carers.
+The plan is usually developed by the student’s clinical treating team in collaboration with the student and their parents or carers.
 The plan will outline a student’s monitoring, insulin and daily type 1 diabetes management needs while at school.
 The plan should provide schools with clear information about when a student requires supervision or support with key tasks, such as checking glucose levels or taking their insulin at school.

 The diabetes management plan will also include an action or emergency plan with clear, concise information for situations where prompt action is required.